GitauHarrison/notes/tags_flask_blog_posts.md

 Imagine a scenario where you installed Flask V1 to your global Python library.
 Later on, there is an update to Flask and you end up installing Flask V2 which may be having some breaking changes.
 When you try to run your intial project with Flask V2, both of which are present in your global Python environment, you are most likely to get all sorts of errors.

-A virtual environment is used to isolate the needs of one project from another and also helps to uncluster our global Python environemnt.
+A virtual environment is used to isolate the needs of one project from another and also helps to decluster our global Python environemnt.
 This way, we are able to run applications smoothly.
 An alternative method of working with virtual environments is by using [virtualenvwrapper](virtualenvwrapper_setup.md).
 It is an enhancement to the way we can work with virtual environements.
 For instance, the command `mkvirtualenv venv` not only creates but activates a virtual environemnt called `venv` for us.

 With the virtual environment active, we can install the following packages: